• Skip to primary navigation

 Vegan peach cobbler in a white baking dish.

 Photo 4: Scoop up the dough in small handfuls, flatten it with your hands, and lay it all over the peach filling.
 Bake for 30-40 minutes or until the top is golden brown.
-Allow to cool for at least 10 minutes prior to serving.
+For best results, allow to cool for at least 10 minutes prior to serving.

 Recipe FAQs